How to Apply – Deadline February 11, 2022

 Interested applicants should apply using this form and a resume.
-Save the filled-out form on your computer as a pdf and then attach it to an email along with your resume.
-Send to Judy Rodenstein, Internship Program Coordinator, at email@example.com.
+Save the filled-out form on your computer as a pdf to retain what you have entered and then attach it to an email along with your resume.
+Send to Judy Rodenstein, Internship Program Coordinator, at firstname.lastname@example.org.

 Relevant skills include strong research, writing, and organizational ability; the ability to work independently and collaboratively; comfort with contacting and interviewing people by phone; and experience with developing and managing content for the Web and social media.
-Some familiarity with historic preservation is desirable, but not required.
+Some familiarity with historic preservation is desirable, but not required unless specified.

-The Office of Communication, Education, and Outreach is seeking an intern to:
+The Office of Communication, Education, and Outreach is seeking two part-time interns to:

 - research and develop materials highlighting the importance and benefits of historic preservation for all Americans, including engagement with a wide range of communities, organizations, and educational institutions representing more diverse audiences;